Towards Understanding Adversarial Robustness of Optical Flow Networks: Adversarial Patch Attacks

+Ranjan~\etal~\cite{ranjan2019attacking} found that different flow network architectures show different degrees of vulnerability.
+Table~\ref{tab:additionalResults} shows the performance degradation of different architectures \wrt patch-based attacks.
+FlowNetC is the only truly vulnerable flow network, whereas the others are much more robust.

-Ranjan \etal~\cite{ranjan2019attacking} attributed the vulnerability to the encoder-decoder architecture and the higher robustness to the spatial pyramid of PWC-Net and SpyNet.
-However, FlowNetS does not use a spatial pyramid.
-It is a plain encoder-decoder architecture and, as Table~\ref{tab:additionalResults} reveals, it is quite robust to the attack.
-Thus, the encoder-decoder architecture cannot be the root cause for the vulnerability to adversarial attacks, even though the decoder can be responsible for amplifying the effect.
+Ranjan \etal~\cite{ranjan2019attacking} attributed the vulnerability to the encoder-decoder architecture and the higher robustness to the spatial pyramid of PWC-Net and SPyNet.
+However, there is a counterexample that proves this hypothesis wrong: FlowNetS -- the direct counterpart of FlowNetC \emph{without} correlation layer -- is a plain encoder-decoder architecture without a spatial pyramid and, as Table~\ref{tab:additionalResults} reveals, is quite robust to the attack.
+Thus, the encoder-decoder architecture cannot be the root cause for the vulnerability, even though the decoder can be responsible for amplifying the effect.\footnote{Like strong rain is the root cause for flooding but a dam (\ie, spatial pyramid) can avoid the flooding despite strong rain to a certain degree.}